North Dakota State vs. James Madison: How to watch the 2020 FCS championship game, series history | NCAA.com

-No. 1 North Dakota State faces No. 2 James Madison for the 2019-20 FCS national championship this Saturday, Jan.
-11, in Frisco, Texas at Toyota Stadium.
+The 2020 FCS championship game is today, Saturday, Jan.
+11. No. 1 North Dakota State faces No. 2 James Madison at noon ET in Frisco, Texas at Toyota Stadium.
 It's the second time in three years the two programs will meet with a title on the line.

 North Dakota State will go for an unprecedented eighth FCS championship in nine years.
 With last year's title win over Eastern Washington, the Bison stand alone with seven national championships, most in FCS history.